×

 We asked people if there is a lot of crime.
 They answered:

 "Namur, generally has a low crime rate, similar to many other parts of the country.
 The city is known for its peaceful atmosphere and safety.
 However, like any other city, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded areas or tourist spots.
 Instances of violent crime are relatively rare, but they do occur occasionally.
 The local authorities are proactive in maintaining safety and security, and residents generally feel safe living in Namur.
-It's always recommended for both residents and visitors to take standard precautions to protect their personal safety and belongings," wrote one member in Namur.
+It's always recommended for both residents and visitors to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Namur.

 About the Author